-The estimated revenue lost when onboard fuel storage is expanded at the expense of cargo capacity is lower than bulkers.
-This may be attributable to the significantly larger size of the containership being studied.
+The estimated revenue lost when onboard fuel storage is expanded at the expense of cargo capacity is lower for the container ships than for the bulkers considered here.
+This may be attributable to the significantly larger size of the container ship being studied.
 Higher bunkering rates also increase costs.
-The loss in revenue is estimated to be only few percentages higher for all fuels compared to when a ship increases bunkering frequency.
+The loss in revenue is estimated to be slightly higher for all fuels compared to when a ship increases bunkering frequency.
 Still, the strategic option is to increase the bunkering frequency, as the loss in revenue from lower cargo capacity outweighs -- in most cases and for most fuels -- the cost of more frequent bunkering.

 Alternative-fuelled vessels are currently not cost competitive with vessels operating on conventional VLSFO.
-In 2030, the additional TCO is higher for vessels fuelled by bio-methanol and bio-methane, with the later projected to have a slight advantage.
-Depending on the actual fuel oil price (including ETS and excise duty), the TCO for HVO and FAME can be either higher or lower than fuel oil.
-The alternative fuels FT-diesel show promising TCO figures from 2030 onwards, with 3-7% lower annual costs compared to VSLFO in 2050.
-Also, bio-methanol show significant cost reduction, the TCO remaining about 35-40% higher than VLSFO in 2050.
+In 2030, considering carbon costs for VLSFO, the TCO of some alternative fuels (HVO and FT) is at a similar level as the estimated TCO for VLSFO.
+Depending on the actual fuel oil price (including excise duty), the TCO for HVO and FAME can be either higher or lower than fuel oil.
+Most alternative fuels show promising TCO figures from 2030 onwards (see table below), with approx. 20-45% lower annual costs compared to VSLFO in 2050, considering carbon costs for VLSFO.
+Especially bio-methanol shows significant cost reduction.
+Only biomethane-fuelled ships still show a higher TCO in 2050 compared to VLSFO-fuelled ships.

-Fuel Feedstocks Cost 2030 Cost trend 2030 - 2050

-FAME FOGs (fats, oils and grease) -€ Falling

-FAME Vegetable oils -€ Falling

-HVO FOGs V Stable

-HVO Vegetable oils V Stable

-FT diesel Lignocellulosic biomass V Falling

-DME Lignocellulosic biomass V Falling

-Methanol Lignocellulosic biomass -€ Falling

-Ethanol Sugar & starch crops -€ Falling

-Ethanol Lignocellulosic biomass V Falling

-SVO Vegetable oils -€ Stable

-Pyrolysis bio-oil Lignocellulosic biomass - Stable

-HTL biocrude Lignocellulosic biomass V -

-Liquefied Bio Methane (LBM) Waste and residues (digestion) €€ Increasing

-Liquefied Bio Methane (LBM) Lignocellulosic biomass V Stable
+Table 36.
+Comparison of Biofuel Cost Developments Fuel Feedstocks Cost 2030 Cost trend 2030 - 2050 Falling FAME FOGs (fats, oils and grease) -€ FAME Vegetable oils -€ Falling HVO FOGs V Stable HVO Vegetable oils v Stable FT diesel v Lignocellulosic biomass Falling DME V Falling Lignocellulosic biomass -€ Methanol Lignocellulosic biomass Falling Ethanol Sugar & starch crops -€ Falling Ethanol V Lignocellulosic biomass Falling SVO -€ Stable Vegetable oils Pyrolysis bio-oil Stable Lignocellulosic biomass HTL biocrude V Lignocellulosic biomass Liquefied Bio Methane (LBM) Waste and residues (digestion) €€ Increasing Liquefied Bio Methane (LBM) Lignocellulosic biomass ٧ Stable